vlrmprjct/react.min/readme.md

-# React Template ⚛️
+# VLRM React Template ⚛️

-The quickest way to test out or prototype something usong React without having to set up a new project everytime.
+The fastest way to test or prototype something with React without having to set up a new project every time.

 ## Get Started (Locally)